mathbird7283/rpigpsthingy/README.md

 This is a currently ongoing project involving a customized GoogleMaps-like GPS system for the RPI campus.
 This is currently accessible as a Python file that inputs a few initial values and generates a list of successively improving paths between the two points.

+# CONTRIBUTORS

+Owen Goff (goffo@rpi.edu).
+If anyone lese is interested in helping, shoot me an email!

+# DESCRIPTION

+The algorithm used is a version of Dijkstra's algorithm, applied on an adjustable list of coordinates.
+Every coordinate is the intersection of two paths, expressed as a two-element tuple of integers.
+An expanded version will likely generalize this to either 3- or 4-element tuples, or to a dictionary.

+To use the

 # VERSIONS

 Version 1.0